Halston: Popularity

 Halston achieved great fame after designing the pillbox hat worn by Jacqueline Kennedy to her husband's presidential inauguration in 1961, and when he moved to designing women's wear, Newsweek dubbed him "the premier fashion designer of all America".
 When hats fell out of fashion, Halston moved on to designing clothing, made possible by Estelle Marsh, a millionaire from Amarillo, Texas.
 Marsh was his sole financial backer during this critical time of development.
 He opened his first boutique on Madison Avenue in 1968.
 The collection that year included a dark jade velvet wedding gown for advertising executive Mary Wells Lawrence.
 Lawrence was married to the CEO of Braniff International Airways, Harding Lawrence.
 She would be instrumental in bringing Halston to Braniff in 1976 to design Braniff's hostess, pilot, ticket agent, and ground personnel uniforms.

 Halston launched his first ready-to-wear line, Halston Limited, in 1969.
 Halston's design was usually simple, minimalist yet sophisticated, glamorous and comfortable at the same time.
 Halston liked to use soft, luxurious fabric like silk and chiffon.
 He later told Vogue that he got rid of "...all of the extra details that didn't work—bows that didn't tie, buttons that didn't button, zippers that didn't zip, wrap dresses that didn't wrap.
 I've always hated things that don't work."
 Halston changed the fitted silhouette and showed the female body shape by allowing the natural flow of the fabric to create its own shape.
 Halston said "Pants give women the freedom to move around they've never had before.
 They don't have to worry about getting into low furniture or low sportscars.
 Pants will be with us for many years to come—probably forever if you can make that statement in fashion."

-Halston's boutique drew celebrity clients like Greta Garbo, Babe Paley, Anjelica Huston, Gene Tierney, Lauren Bacall, Margaux Hemingway, Elizabeth Taylor, Bianca Jagger and Liza Minnelli (both Jagger and Minnelli would become close friends).
+Halston's boutique drew celebrity clients like Greta Garbo, Babe Paley, Anjelica Huston, Gene Tierney, Lauren Bacall, Elizabeth Taylor, Bianca Jagger and Liza Minnelli (both Jagger and Minnelli would become close friends).
 From 1968 to 1973, his line earned an estimated $30 million.